atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 » * '**
 45 .
 wanton.
 A great difference, surely, ought to be made between the woman who, touched by a tender passion for the man who seduced her, determines to be faithsul to him, and her who, loose by nature, and licentious from example, is an unrestrained voluptuary with every man who. comes in her way.
-Fanny, when she saw the miss Lumleys — whon) she had always looked upon as objeds of imitation — behave in the manner abovementioned, began to think that she had not been quite fo much to blame in making her lover happy; but if their behaviour had fo bad an effect upon her, who had granted the last favour to Lumley, merely from her inability to see him miserable on her account, it had a much worse one upon her filler, Maria had, indeed, for a
+Fanny, when she saw the miss Lumleys --whon) she had always looked upon as objeds of imitation --behave in the manner abovementioned, began to think that she had not been quite fo much to blame in making her lover happy; but if their behaviour had fo bad an effect upon her, who had granted the last favour to Lumley, merely from her inability to see him miserable on her account, it had a much worse one upon her filler, Maria had, indeed, for a
 1
 I great